Suraween/GlowZ-Dock/README.md

   **You can run the Settings by clicking on the very 1st Icon from the left with LMB,** **or open the About-Popup via RMB**

-  *(I will design a new version later; the current settings app is only rudimentary.)*
 - System-style popups for confirmations and notifications.